IBM/ibm-generative-ai/README.md

 # IBM Generative AI Python SDK

-IBM Generative AI is a Python library built on the REST interface of IBM Workbench to bring IBM Gen AI into Python programs and to also extend with useful operations and types.
+This is the Python SDK for IBM Workbench to bring IBM Generative AI into Python programs and to also extend it with useful operations and types.

-*This is an early access library and requires invitation to use https://workbench.res.ibm.com.*
+*This is an early access library and requires invitation to use the technical preview of [watsonx.ai](https://watsonx.ai/).
+You can join the waitlist by visiting. https://www.ibm.com/products/watsonx-ai.*

 ## <a name='TableofContents'></a>Table of Contents